SiddharthShahi/SOC-Project/README.md

 ---

-## Task 1 — Setting Up the ELK Stack SIEM
+## Setting Up the ELK Stack SIEM

-### Installing ELK
+### Installing ELK Stack

-I installed Elasticsearch, Logstash, and Kibana 9.3.1 on the Ubuntu VM.
+I installed Elasticsearch, Logstash, and Kibana 9.3.1 on the Ubuntu VM using: sudo apt install "xyz".
 I set all three to start on boot using systemd.
-The install itself wasn't too bad, but I did hit some issues with Logstash config — ELK 9.x dropped a few older settings so I had to look up the new ones.

 ### Setting Up Logstash